Video: Move-in day for the Class of 2017

 Resident students are permitted to bring refrigerators counter-height or smaller.
 Refrigerators, freezers, and microwaves (or any combination of the three) are available to rent through Collegiate Storage.
 Visit Collegiate Storage and Rental online for information on renting per semester or for the academic year.

 Residential Education is the office that oversees all four residence halls and the residential experience of each student.
-The department is managed by a Director and Associate Director in addition to four full-time Resident Directors in each hall.
+The department is managed by a Director and Assistant Director in addition to one full-time Resident Directors in each hall.
 Additionally, in each hall, residents are supported by a team of graduate student Assistant Resident Directors and student Resident Assistants (RAs).
 There is a professional staff member on-call 24 hours a day and RAs on each floor in Harborview Hall.
 Res Ed staff may be contacted through the front desk of each hall.
 Get to know the Res Ed staff online.

 The Public Safety office is open Monday-Friday, 7:30am-4:00pm.
 The Main Gate on Howard Avenue is staff 24-hours a day and can be reached at 718-390-3148.
 Officers are available 24-hours each day and may be dispatched to emergency situations.
 Additionally, Emergency Blue Light Phones are located throughout campus and connect directly to Public Safety.
 The Public Safety office is also responsible for issuing parking passes.